mist64/cbmsrc/README.md

 ## CONTROLLER_8250

 The CBM 8250/8050/4040 controller source (1981).
 Extracted from 4040-8050-8250-controller-code-tandon.d64 from Steve Gray's [Dennis Jarvis Page](http://6502.org/users/sjgray/dj/) and converted to LF line breaks and LST-style indenting.

 * This only contains the controller.
 The DOS and IEEE code is in DOS_8250.

+## CONTROLLER_1001

+The SFD-1001 controller source (1981).
+Extracted from old-dos-sources.d81 from Steve Gray's [Dennis Jarvis Page](http://6502.org/users/sjgray/dj/) and converted to LF line breaks and LST-style indenting.

+* This only contains the controller.
+The DOS and IEEE code is in DOS_8250.